Why don’t people cycle?

 “My ideal would be if it were possible, transport wise, for cycle paths to be absolutely physically removed from roads as in a proper kerb separating cyclists from traffic so that cyclists didn’t have to use the pavement but weren’t sharing the road with cars.
 Then cycling would definitely be an option and I’d find ways around the other inconveniences of cycling.
 But as it is, with cyclists having to mix with traffic, it just seems crazy.”

 Some people might say that Holly is like many people, generally fearful.
 Indeed, I have in the past suggested that fear of cycling is just one manifestation of a broader, fearful culture.
-But Holly is not generally timid.
+But Holly isn’t generally timid.
 She walks regularly and widely, including alone after dark along routes away from roads.
 When I ask directly if her walking is circumscribed, she responds: “I don’t really think about personal safety very much.”

 The current idea of cycling infrastructure, she tells me, “is to paint cycle paths on the road.
 But that’s just not going to do it, because there’s no physical barrier between the cyclists and the traffic.”